My name is Mary Sullivan, and let me tell you the journey that has taken me to creating websites for you.

 I love computers, and I enjoy sharing what I’ve learned with people.
 I have days when I think life would be so much simpler without them, but that doesn’t usually last long.

-I am currently offering websites in HTML & CSS or set up with WordPress, which is a “Content Management System” that allows you to update and work with yourself.
+I am currently offering websites with WordPress, which is a “Content Management System” that allows you to update and work with yourself.